 A takeover bid is addressed to the offeree company's shareholders, who must decide whether to accept or reject the offer.
 However, this does not mean that the board of the offeree company is not involved in the offer procedure.
 The board has a key role in the procedure and must endeavour, throughout the entire procedure, to act in the interests of shareholders.
 The board may not act in its own interests or allow itself to be directed by the interests of only one or some shareholders.
 Also, if there is more than one bidder, the board may not promote a particular offeror without objective grounds.
 Section II.21 contains provisions which prohibit the board from taking measures, without the approval of shareholders, which are intended to impair the conditions for making or implementing the offer.
-The provisions do not prevent the board from considering or providing information about alternatives other than the offer that has been made, or from entering into discussions with other potential bidders, provided the board is of the opinion that this is in the interests of shareholders.
+The provisions of section II.21 do not prevent the board from considering or providing information about alternatives other than the offer that has been made, or from entering into discussions with other potential bidders, provided the board is of the opinion that this is in the interests of shareholders.
+It follows from this provision that the board is not only entitled but also required to consider other alternatives and, where necessary for the purpose, take such measures as the board considers to be in the interests of the shareholders.
+The board may thereupon cause the company to incur such reasonable expenses as associated with the measures.

 The general disclosure obligations of the offeree company as a listed company remain unchanged in a takeover situation.
 If new information is published by the offeree company in a takeover situation, it may be necessary to make a supplement to the offer document (see the second paragraph of section II.6).
-If information is available which may affect the assessment of the offer without the offeree being obliged to publish the information immediately, the offeree company should endeavour to publish the information not later than two weeks prior to the expiry of the acceptance period (cf. the board's obligation under section II.19 to announce its reasoned opinion on the offer not later than two weeks prior to the expiry of the acceptance period.)
+If information is available which may affect the assessment of the offer without the offeree being obliged to publish the information immediately, the offeree company should endeavour to publish the information not later than two weeks prior to the expiry of the acceptance period (cf. the board's obligation under section II.19 to announce its reasoned opinion on the offer not later than two weeks prior to the expiry of the acceptance period-).